rokas-tarasevicius/6CCSAHAI_CW1/README.md

 1. Identify weak concepts from performance data
 2. Generate educational script using Mistral AI
-3. Convert script to speech (TTS)
+3. Convert script to speech (TTS) using ElevenLabs
+4. Generate subtitles with word-by-word highlighting
-4. Combine audio with static images using FFmpeg
+5. Combine audio with Minecraft source video using FFmpeg
-5. Recommend based on relevance to learning needs
+6. Recommend based on relevance to learning needs

+**Performance Tip**: Run `videos/pre_scaler.py` once to pre-scale your source video.
+This makes video generation 2-3x faster by avoiding scaling during each video creation.

 ## Technology Stack